futuresuper/fs-website-2021/src/pages/faqs/can-i-access-my-super-early.md

 You can apply for DASP through the [ATO](ato.gov.au/Individuals/Super/In-detail/Temporary-residents-and-super/Super-information-for-temporary-residents-departing-Australia/?anchor=Howtoclaimyoursuper#Howtoclaimyoursuper).

-Note, If successful, we'll need you to submit our [Withdrawal form](https://www.futuresuper.com.au/withdrawal) along with a [certified copy](https://www.futuresuper.com.au/faqs/how-can-i-certify-my-id) of your photo ID to be able to pay your benefits to you.
+Note, If successful, we'll need you to submit our [withdrawal form](https://www.futuresuper.com.au/withdrawal) along with a [certified copy](https://www.futuresuper.com.au/faqs/how-can-i-certify-my-id) of your photo ID to be able to pay your benefits to you.

 [Balances less than $200](https://www.ato.gov.au/individuals/super/withdrawing-and-using-your-super/early-access-to-your-super/#Superlessthan200)